• Skip to primary navigation

 Key ingredients like rosemary, onions, and a splash of white wine add depth and aroma, while olive oil ensures everything cooks to crispy perfection.
 This traditional Italian dish is known for its simplicity (like many Italian dishes) and the comforting, home-cooked feel it brings to any meal, making it a go-to for a taste of authentic Italy at home.

 It pairs wonderfully with a fresh salad (like this italian fennel salad) or some steamed vegetables (like these carciofi alla romana) for a well-rounded meal.
-For an extra touch of Italy, pair it with a slice of crusty bread to soak up the delicious juices!
+For an extra touch of Italy, pair it with a slice of bread to soak up the delicious juices!

 You'll love it